-- A reference to the transaction identifier of the corresponding verification work flow - Quality analysis results - Information about the software used for quality analysis - Duration of the quality assurance check - Obtained results of the quality check - Information of the image source used for quality assurance (live or reference image) - Cross-comparison results - Information about the software used for cross-comparison - Duration of the cross-comparison process - Configured threshold of the verification software - Results and scores obtained from genuine and impostor comparisons
+- a reference to the transaction identifier of the corresponding verification work flow - quality analysis results for every candidate and probe image - information about the software used for quality analysis - duration of the quality assurance check - obtained results of the quality check - information of the image source used for quality assurance (live or reference image) - cross-comparison results - information about the software used for cross-comparison - duration of the cross-comparison process - configured threshold of the verification software - results and scores obtained from genuine and impostor comparisons.
+Comparison scores shall be calculated for all candidate images.